 - inputs and concentrations of nutrients and hazardous substances

 - plankton blooms and species composition

-- illegal oil discharges
+- illegal oil discharges and emissions from shipping

 A Baltic Sea environment fact sheet presents information using data obtained by HELCOM monitoring programmes:

 - Cooperative Monitoring in the Baltic Marine Environment – COMBINE

 In addition to these fact sheets, HELCOM is working to develop a set of core indicators that measure progress towards reaching the ecological objectives defined in the Baltic Sea Action Plan.
 So far, there are core indicators for measuring the status the marine environment in terms of eutrophication, biodiversity and hazardous substances.

 Many core indicators have been developed from HELCOM Baltic Sea environment fact sheets.
 Baltic Sea environment fact sheets lack quantitative targets for measuring progress towards good ecological/environmental status and thus do not qualify as core indicators, however, they do provide important supporting data and information for core indicators and other HELCOM assessment products.